michaelpatrickpurcell/endeavour/README.md

-# endeavour
+# Endeavour
-An optimistic science fiction playset for the PARAGON system from the AGON roleplaying game
+An optimistic science fiction playset for the PARAGON system from the AGON roleplaying game.